maxxiimo/coding-design/chp1-information-architecting.md

 Information Architecting
 ========================

-In the first section of this book we laid down the foundation of our application by:
+In [The Front End Manifesto][Front End Manifesto] we laid down the foundation of our application by:

 1. Defining our base [markup][Chapter 1] and [styles][Chapter 3].
 2. Choosing a [mobile][Chapter 5] content delivery strategy.

+NOTE: You do not need to read The Front End Manifesto to follow along in this book, although if you are setting up a Ruby on Rails application it wouldn't be a bad idea to do so.

 Now it's time to build a user experience on this foundation: how your users will understand your [whatever your building] and how they will [whatever they will do].
 The key to being successful in building your applications user experience can be summed up in one word: **Storytelling**.